 - ANSYS Electronics Desktop (EDT) software

-Before installing the ANSYS software:
+Before installing the ANSYS software, do the following:

 - Start CADpass R20 and log in using your CMC Microsystems Username and Password.

-- Download the installer archive.
+- Double-click ANSYS Campus Solutions (Research) and download the installer archive.

 - Extract the archive into a separate temporary folder.